 This soccer book covers more about European football history and all of the most important actors of it.
 It is a manual of soccer that gives inside information on how everything was done.

-For Soccer Couches, Managers or Fans fascinated about tactics and Strategy:
+Best Soccer Books for Couches, Managers or Fans fascinated about tactics and Strategy:

 6. Talking Tactics: You will never look at Football in the same way again

 Do you get your 4-2-3-1’s confused with your Christmas trees?
 How are you with inverted wingers, False 9, holding midfielders and sweeper-keepers?
 Does tactical jargon leave you confused, but at the same time, examples of the media’s obvious tactical ignorance (“4-4-2 is more attacking than 4-5-1”) leave you annoyed?
 Do you want a bit more than “they just wanted it more”?